 Use absolute paths for all binaries, both in cron, and when testing via CLI

-Specifically, if you use "php" as the command, the CLI version of the binary is used when testing via CLI but the CGI version of the binary is used when run via cron.
+If you use "php" as the command, the CLI version of PHP is used when testing via CLI but the CGI version of the binary is used when run via cron.
 Some additional information about CLI vs CGI can be found here:

 Here are some recommended full paths to use when both troubleshooting via CLI, and for use in the cron command: